vasimv/OMower/README.md

 Multiple PPM/servo outputs for external stuff with standard 3-pins connectors.

-Note, board requires external components: external IMU GY-80 board, external motors controllers and steppig motor driver boards.
+Note, board requires external components: external IMU GY-80 board or MPU-9250 board, external motors controllers and steppig motor driver boards.
 External charger voltage must be 6 volts higher than maximum battery voltage (i.e. for 14.6V LiFePo-battery it must provide 20..34V).

 Latest version is 3, in v4 version the board will include FRAM chip to store settings/waypoints/etc (as ATSAM3X8E's flash is getting erased when uploading new firmware) and onboard IMU MPU9250.